ICT4SS domains

 Smart mobility

-The course has a mix of theoretical lessons and practical works using real data and specific case studies to let the students solve practical problems.
+The course has a mix of theoretical lessons and practical activities using real data and specific case studies to let the students solve practical problems.

 Immagine